clab/fast_align/README.md

 The source code in this repository is provided under the terms of the [Apache License, Version 2.0](http://www.apache.org/licenses/LICENSE-2.0.html).

-`fast_align` is included in the [`cdec` translation system](http://www.cdec-decoder.org/).
-It uses the same model and produces identical alignments, but it has a few extra features.
+A variant of `fast_align` is included in the [`cdec` translation system](http://www.cdec-decoder.org/).
+It uses the same model and produces identical alignments, but it has a few extra features for online alignment with pre-built models.

 ## Input format